AUMC-HEMA/CytoTools/README.md

 ## Functionalities

+**Matching exported FCS populations (matchFCSexports)**

+Because Infinicyt only allows for exporting gated populations (but does not support exporting gates), we have created a workflow to assign each cell an identifier which can be used to retro-actively assign cells to gates based on exported FCS files in the original FCS file ("*matchFCSexports*").
+This allows for evaluating all gated populations together in one file.

 **Automated doublet gating (gateDoublets)**

 A number of automated doublet gates have been incorporated in cytometry software.
 The *gateDoublets* function gates doublets using three different methods and returns a matrix with columns indicating whether a method considers that cell a doublet.